michael/documents-legacy/substance-team.md

 ## Victor Saiz

 Victor joined the team this spring.
 He's been working on the most challenging part, namely web-based content editing.
 We're moving away from our previous approach using contenteditable (a browser-native interface) to our our very own implementation (Substance Surface) that allows us to build components like Substance Text and the Substance composer, offering arbitrary complex annotations.
-Victor has a music production background and but is focussed doing web-development for quite some years.
+Victor has a degree in Sound engeneering but started working in the web sector in the early 2000's.
+He has worked primaraly in the private sector working for clients such as Myspace, the Spanish Chamber of Commerce, Fila Europe or Ericsson Sweden.

 Focus: